jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 Here are a few valid domain model situations for which we would desire no more than one instance for a class: System Clock, the File System, a Data Repository, etc.

-# Unit Testing Concerns
-Singleton is one instance ... everywhere.
-Its access often resides deep within the code, often embeeded within a statement.
-These attributes can create unit testing concerns.

-Singleton acquisition occurs via a static method, which is difficult to replace with a [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) in unit testing.
-And if you're not able to inject a dedicated Test Double for each unit test, you'll end up acquiring the sole Singleton instance for each of those tests.
-The Singleton is often associated with an external dependency.
-There will be one instance that all of your unit test cases may be accessing at the same time, and that instance may be coupled to an external dependency.
-The exeuction of one test might update the Singleton instance such that it affects the behavior of other unit test cases making them [flaky](https://jhumelsine.github.io/2025/04/14/humble-object.html#flaky-tests).

-Mockito 3.4.0 provided the ability to inject Test Double behaviors into static methods without having to touch the implementation as described in this [Mockito Static Method Tutorial](https://www.baeldung.com/mockito-mock-static-methods).
-Even though Mockito provided this ability, the tutorial adds this [caveat](https://www.baeldung.com/mockito-mock-static-methods#a-quick-word-on-testing-static-methods):
->Generally speaking, some might say that when writing clean object-orientated code, we shouldn’t need to mock static classes. __This could typically hint at a design issue or code smell in our application.__
->
->Why?
-First, a class depending on a static method has tight coupling, and second, it nearly always leads to code that is difficult to test.
-Ideally, a class should not be responsible for obtaining its dependencies, and if possible, they should be externally injected.
->
->__So, it’s always worth investigating if we can refactor our code to make it more testable.__ Of course, this is not always possible, and sometimes we need to mock static methods.

-I worked on a project that used [MongoDB](https://en.wikipedia.org/wiki/MongoDB).
-Long before I joined the project, they had created static methods for each operation as wrappers around Mongo details.
-It was a type of [Façade](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html).
-While I appreciated not having to dive into Mongo details, it was a bit cumbersome to create and initialize Test Doubles for these static methods.
-I used [Mockito's](https://site.mockito.org/) static method mocking.
-While it worked, it was not the most elegant mechanism I’ve seen, but it allowed me to inject Test Doubles and avoid the Singleton type of testing issues listed above.

 # Singleton Implementation
 The Singleton implementation appears simple, which is one of its issues.